project-forth-works/project-forth-works/Data-Structures/Array/README.md

      DOES> @ SWAP CELLS + ;
 ```

-Array a can be used as before.
+Array A can be used as before.

 [Generic Forth]: https://github.com/project-forth-works/project-forth-works.github.io/blob/main/minimalforth.md